jvandenaardweg/playpost-app/README.md

 - [React Native Share Extension](https://github.com/alinz/react-native-share-extension)

+# Setting up build environment
+Make sure the `.env`, `.env.staging` and `.env.production` files are filled with the right environment variables.
+Use the correct `ENVIRONMENT` environment variable:
+- Staging: `ENVIRONMENT=staging`
+- Production: `ENVIRONMENT=production`

+A correct `.env` file is created upon build.
+See `appcenter-pre-build.sh`

 # Troubleshooting
 First, try to build from XCode.
 Open the `Playpost.xcworkspace` file (not the `'.xcodeproject`).